TaleOfFriendship/TaleOfFriendship.github.io/docs/_posts/2021-11-25-most_important_step.markdown

 1. An approximate answer to the right q is better than an exact answer to the wrong q
 2. Getting Buy-In from stakeholders is one of the hardest and most important things in Data Science.
 Show them that you understand the business makes them trust you and your recommendations more.

-business understanding, data sources and pipelines, modeling, testing, deployment, presentation, a lot to ask
+The obvious solution to this is learning more about business.
+While I agree, it feels like there should be some better way of organizing it, since there are a lot of different business understanding, data sources and pipelines, modeling, testing, deployment, presentation, a lot to ask

 This is asking for a lot of one person. -> Data Science has a leraning curve that stays steep for a long time.
 Knowing more after you already know a lot still can have a big effect compared to other jobs with flatter learning curves